Zrayaart/Tumblr-Project5/README.md

-# Project 5 - *Name of App Here*
+# Project 5 - Tumblr

-Submitted by: **Your Name Here**
+Submitted by: Soraya Sardine

-Tumblr is an app that ...
-[TODO]
+Tumblr is an app that provides an blog feed experience within the app.
+A table view has been set up with custom cells to display blog post data fetched from Rosanna Pansino's blog.
+Users can pull-to-refresh the table view to fetch the latest posts and update the feed.
+Tapping on a post cell will allow users to view the full post details and any associated media content like images or videos.
+The overall goal is to provide a familiar, visually appealing interface for browsing and consuming blog content similar to popular blogging platforms like Tumblr.

-Time spent: **X** hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App has a configured table view and table view call
+- [X] App has a configured table view and table view call
-- [ ] App populates the table view with data fetched from an API
+- [X] App populates the table view with data fetched from an API

 The following **optional** features are implemented:

-- [ ] App fetches posts from a different Tumblr blog
+- [X] App fetches posts from a different Tumblr blog
-- [ ] App has a refresh control to update the table view
+- [X] App has a refresh control to update the table view

 The following **additional** features are implemented: